 At Rackspace, I am a Linux System Administrator in the Enterprise team working on large-footprint accounts.
 Major technologies for most clients are the LAMP and LEMP stacks, RHCS (RedHat Cluster Services), and escalated/deep-dive systems and kernel troubleshooting and optimization.
 I also work on, as they relate to the operating system, technologies including SAN, F5 load balancers, ASAs, etc. Clients also have VMware private clouds, as well as footprints in the Rackspace public cloud, including cloud servers, cloud load balancers, and CDN.

-I'm involved in two project-based initiatives at Rackspace; the Linux Maintenance Team and the Linux Standardization Team.
+I'm involved in two project-based initiatives at Rackspace; the Linux Maintenance Team and the Linux Workload Reduction Team.
 The Linux Maintenance team works with clients to prepare maintenance windows for planned outages; activities include regular operating system patching, software upgrades, hardware upgrades and replacements, and migrations.
 I focus on process documentation, onboarding, and complex maintenances.
-The Linux Standardization Team focuses on documentation for supported services, and best-practices for deploying software and handling Rackspace's scope of support.
+The Linux Workload Reduction Team exists to identify non-value added work; tasks that can be automated or removed from the workflow of Linux SysAds at Rackspace by analyzing data, identifying best-practices adjustments, and delivering requirements to teams that develop automation and tooling.

 My role at Channel Clarity was one of a one-man-IT-shop.
-I was solely responsible for two cabinets of servers in two separate data center facilities; one added and migrated to after I started at the company.
+I was solely responsible for two cabinets of servers each in two separate data center facilities; one facility was spun up and migrated to after I started at the company.
 My project work at Channel Clarity started by performing a virtual-to-virtual migration from mixed OpenVZ and VMware ESXi unmanaged (no centralized administration panel) environments to a centralized oVirt virtualization cluster.
-I migrated server monitoring from Nagios to Zabbix, and assisted in the migration from a cPanel (Dovecot/Exim) server to Office365.
+I migrated server monitoring from Nagios to Zabbix, and assisted in the migration from a cPanel (Dovecot/Exim) mail server to Office365.
 I was responsible for designing, implementing, and maintaining the network of the new data center cabinet, including redundant Cisco switches, centralized NFS storage, and redundant Cisco ASA firewalls with IPSEC and site-to-site VPN tunnels.
-I maintain an infrastructure of MongoDB, mySQL, Apache, nginx, RabbitMQ, Amazon EC2 and RedShift, and BIND clustered environments.
-I am also responsible for office IT in a 50-person call center and a 15-person office.
+I maintained an infrastructure of MongoDB, mySQL, Apache, nginx, RabbitMQ, Amazon EC2 and RedShift, and BIND clustered environments.
+I was also responsible for office IT in a 50-person call center and a 15-person office.

 I took on additional responsibilities at SingleHop when I moved into a dual role of Senior System Administrator and Team Lead.
 The additional responsibilities started in 2011 with handling VIP clients and ensuring 10-minute response times via the ticketing system to meet our SLAs, taking on more complex project-based work including multi-server architectures and advanced technologies such as Microsoft stacks including Exchange, DFS, Active Directory, Microsoft and mySQL server replication, and other technologies such as SAN.
 I additionally took on the role of Team Lead, where I took responsibility for ensuring documentation of common processes, developing automation scripts, managing delegation of and taking on project work like VMware vCenter private cloud setups, and training.